akshayswaroop/kids-deliberate-practice/src/docs/product.md

 2. Child answers verbally or mentally.
 3. Parent logs response (✅ or ↺).
 4. Banner cue updates — e.g., *“This one was tough earlier — try recalling again!”*
-5. Parent can reveal answers or pause before continuing.
+5. Parent can reveal answers, pause, or use the completion prompt to decide on the next action.

-This structure preserves deliberate pacing — no auto‑advance, no rush.
+This structure preserves deliberate pacing — celebration first, then either a deliberate choice or a gentle auto‑advance to keep momentum.

 ---